Shreeharsha (Harsha) Tarikere

 Ph.D., Indian Institutes for Science Education and Research (IISER Pune).
 Pune, India.

-Selected Publications:Prasad, N.*, Tarikere, S.*, Khanale, D., Habib, F., Shashidhara, L.S.
+Other Publications:Prasad, N.*, Tarikere, S.*, Khanale, D., Habib, F., Shashidhara, L.S.
 A comparative genomic analysis of targets of Hox protein Ultrabithorax amongst distant insect species.
 Scientific Reports 6: 27885 (2016) *equal first authors